ubco-W2022T2-data301/project-group-group18/final_report_group18.md

 Society as a whole has a general agenda: development.
 While numerous factors can be considered while measuring development, literacy stands out as a key factor.
 Thus, we have chosen to explore this dataset and analyze historical trends in literacy rates.
 We try to understand and bring transparency to the importance of education in society.
 Furthermore, by identifying issues apropos existing social constructs for the value of education, society can work together to dismantle these issues and create an equitable solution.

 ## Exploratory Data Analysis
 Exploratory Data Analysis is a scientific process which analyzes data.
 This is especially done using different visualisation methods such as graphs.
 We have all constructed different graphs in order to analyze certain characteristics for our data.
 In order to get the most accurate analyzes, we chose graphs that would highlight key information in the data.
 This allows us to understand how our data is related to each other which is essential for making conclusions about the data.

+Our data mainly consists of factors that are known to affect literacy rates such as wealth, region, gender, ethnicity and location.
+Also, it consists of different measures of literacy rates such as those who completed primary, lower secondary, and upper secondary and overall mean literacy rate.

 ## How has the gender gap in literacy changed?
 To evaluate if there is a gender gap when it comes to literacy rates, the analysis was done using factors that are known to affect literacy rates such as wealth, religion, and the levels of education completed.
 These factors were answered using subquestions.